My greatest passion is empowering others to improve their quality of life and achieve their goals by choosing healthy thoughts and habits.

 At this point, he probably had every right to tell everybody to just leave him alone for a while, but instead he "was moved with compassion towards them and healed their sick."

 He had compassion, and miraculous healing followed.

 Later on his disciples told him that it was getting late and there was no food, suggesting that he send the people away.

-This was the perfect excuse to get some time to himself, but instead he had compassion and performed another miracle by feeding the whole multitude of "about five thousand men beside women and children" with five loaves and two fish.
-He even had twelve baskets of food left over after everyone had their fill.
+This was the perfect excuse to get some time to himself, but instead he had compassion and performed another miracle by feeding the whole multitude of "about five thousand men beside women and children" with five loaves and two fish."

-After that, Jesus sent his disciples and the multitude away,finally getting some time to himself.
-I'm sure he was pretty exhausted at this point, particularly because he still hadn't had a chance to take any time to process his beloved cousin's death.
+After that, Jesus sent his disciples and the multitude away, finally getting some time to himself.
+I'm sure he was pretty exhausted at this from the events of the day.

 At this point in the story, a storm arises and Jesus performs another miracle by walking out to his disciples on the water and comforting the storm.